Category: Musings

 • The Time Change

-It’s the time of day that if you have the lights turned on, it looks dark outside.
+It’s the time of day when if you have the lights turned on, it looks dark outside.
 But!
 If you turn the lights off, it’s dark inside.
 Twilight.

 As I contemplate this light this particular evening, maybe because the time had recently changed, and so now the light had shifted in my usual day schedule, and so this almost-light captured my attention, as I contemplated, I imagine someone coming into the house then.
 The door must have been unlocked or maybe they had a key.
 And maybe it’s not someone, maybe it’s you.